Vanua Lava: Geography

 The island measures about 25 km north-to-south and 20 km east-to-west.
 It has a land area of 314 km².
 The capital of Torba province, Sola, is located on the east side of the island, on Port Patteson.

 The highest altitude on the island is 946 m.
 Mount Suretamate (from Mota), also known as Suretimiat or Seretimiat (from Vurës) and Sere'ama (from Lemerig and Vera'a), which stands 921 m) high, is an active volcano: Its last major eruption was in 1965.
-The island has two natural harbors, Port Patteson in the east and Vureas Bay (Vurës) in the southwest.
+The island has two natural harbours, Port Patteson in the east and Vureas Bay (Vurës) in the southwest.
 To the east of the island are the islets of Kwakea and Ravenga.
 Waterfall Bay lies on the west side of the island.

 Natural history

 A 14,850 ha tract, encompassing the upper slopes of Mount Suretamate and much of the northeastern coastline of the island, has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports populations of Vanuatu megapodes, Vanuatu imperial pigeons, Tanna fruit doves, red-bellied fruit doves, palm lorikeets, cardinal myzomelas, Vanuatu honeyeaters, fan-tailed gerygones, long-tailed trillers, streaked fantails, Melanesian flycatchers, buff-bellied monarchs, southern shrikebills, Santo thicketbirds and Vanuatu white-eyes.
 It is also home to seabird breeding colonies of collared and white-necked petrels.
 Other animals found on the island include coconut crabs and Banks flying foxes.